apnadkarni/blt/man/datatable.rst

    deleted.
 Rows may added to the table to store the vector values.

 **xml**

- To use the CSV handler you must first require the package.
+ The *xml* module reads and writes XML data.
+The package can be manually loaded as follows.

    **package require blt_datatable_xml**

- Then the following **import** and **export** commands become available.
+ By default this package is automatically loaded when you use the *xml* format in the **import** or **export** operations.

  *tableName* **import xml** ?\ *switches..*\ ?

-   Imports XML into the table.
+   Imports XML data into the table.
 The following export switches are
    supported:

    **-data** *string*